MateuszJugielewicz/2009scape.github.io-master/site/community/staff.md

 <a id="vddcore"></a>

 {% include image.html
-  url="/site/2009scape-resources/img/game_guide/staff_images/vddCore.webp"
+  url="/site/MZscape-resources/img/game_guide/staff_images/vddCore.webp"
   style="style='border:black 1px solid; border-radius: 50%;' width='100'"
 %}

 **vddCore**

 &nbsp; vddCore is the original Saradomin Launcher developer, and served as a Community Manager from 2021-2022.
-She also hosted the deprecated 2009scape Matrix bridge and spends her free time reverse engineering and writing on her blog.
+She also hosted the deprecated MZscape Matrix bridge and spends her free time reverse engineering and writing on her blog.

 ---